sowBoy/kube-cluster-deb/README.md

 # kube-cluster-deb
-A stack ready to be used for setup kubernetes cluster .
+A stack ready to be used for setup kubernetes cluster for debian VMs.